 Conclusions

 This study showed that soil development and accompanied processes such as SOC build- up is a very fast process at the beginning of soil development.
 In the first years the A- horizon builds up to 4 mm soil per year.
 This increase is accompanied by a fast build- up of OC contents in semi-natural systems within the first ~ 100 years.
-The oldest soil with a maximum substrate deposition age of 17.000 years show very slow processes.
+The oldest soil with a maximum substrate deposition age of 17.000 years shows very slow processes.
 The build-up of the A-horizon slows down to less than 0.03 mm a-1 with an accumulation of 0.01 t OC ha-1 a-1.

-Radiocarbon dating showed that 14C content is similar along the chronosequence in the topsoil and mostly dated as “modern” or very young (40 ± 40 BP) at the oldest forest site (max.
+Radiocarbon dating showed that 14C content is similar along the chronosequence in the topsoil and mostly dated as “modern” and “>modern”at the oldest forest site (max.
 17.000 years) due to fast turnover processes.
 In the subsoil, OC is stored in the long term as indicated by the increasing 14C age.

 In view of the “4/1000” initiative our results show that under natural conditions soils in the Marchfeld cannot accumulate more than 4 ‰ each year after 59 years of soil formation under semi-natural conditions (forest and grassland systems).
 Considering that most soils are older than 60 years, Chernozems in the Marchfeld cannot contribute in the medium and long-term to this ambitious initiative under current climate, land use and soil management practices.